st-tu-dresden/inloop/README.md

 Using the command line, a development instance can be set up as follows:

-1. If don't have it already, install [pipenv](https://docs.pipenv.org/install/).
+1. If you don't have it already, install [pipenv](https://docs.pipenv.org/install/).

 2. Install required software with `./support/scripts/debian_setup.sh` (Debian/Ubuntu) or
    `./support/scripts/macos_setup.sh` (macOS).